How to Transfer and Get Copies of Your Medical Records

 Submitting Your Form

-Submit your request to the Business Office of your local Group Health medical center or by fax or mail to your regional location.
+Submit your request to the Business Office of your local Group Health clinic or by fax or mail to your regional location.
 There is no charge if you are requesting records to be sent directly to a health care facility for continuing care or transferring care.

 Centralized Release of Information